Regardless if the employers in Romania contract Romanian or foreign individuals, they must fulfill certain obligations.

 To employ this type of non-resident, the Romanian employer needs to go through an entire procedure.
 Firstly, he must obtain the approval of the Romanian Immigration Office, and after this stage, the Employee may apply for the staying permit.

-For UE citizen it is simpler to conclude an employment agreement in Romania.
+For UE citizens it is simpler to conclude an employment agreement in Romania.
 If the period of their staying in Romania exceeds 180 days in one year, they have to register at the Romanian Immigration Office.

 After the conclusion of the employment agreement, all employees (residents, non-residents from UE or third countries) have the same rights and obligations in relation with the Romanian Employer.